kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

       - Impact of its degraded performance or high-error rates on the feature:
 -->

-- `Workload` API (CRD)
+- `PodGroup` API (CRD)
-  - Usage description: The disruption controller must be able to GET `Workload` objects by name from a pod's `workloadReference`.
+  - Usage description: The disruption controller must be able to GET `PodGroup` objects by name from a pod's `schedulingGroup.podGroupName`.
   - Impact of its outage on the feature: If the API server is down, evictions won't happen anyway.
-If the `Workload` CRD is somehow unavailable or the object is missing, the controller will fail to find the group definition.
+If the `PodGroup` CRD is somehow unavailable or the object is missing, the controller will fail to find the group definition.
 In this case for safety we would deny eviction, as availability cannot be guaranteed.
-  - Impact of its degraded performance: High latency on GET requests for `Workload` objects would increase the latency of eviction requests.
+  - Impact of its degraded performance: High latency on GET requests for `PodGroup` objects would increase the latency of eviction requests.

 ### Scalability